 The central area of the town centre extends along the northern High Street between Conduit Lane and the Hoddesdon War Memorial.
 While this is the heart of the town centre, with many historic buildings, shops, and some public seating opportunities and planting, several public realm interventions are required to provide a more modern, attractive, and safer environment to residents and visitors.
 The poor quality paving around Fawkon Walk arcade where it joins Conduit Lane has been identified as a priority area for investment.
 Updating the paving and public realm in this area will enhance a major point of arrival into the town centre.
-New planters, selected for their year-round design and placed in front of diagonal parking bays, could reinforce this effect and create an attractive environment while improving the perception of pedestrian safety.
-Coupled with the removal and replacement of redundant and dated street furniture and an assessment of opportunities for additional tree planting, these interventions aim to ensure that the core of the town centre remains inviting and vibrant.
+Suitable trees in locations where shade is maximised without obstructing the servicing of event spaces (see also project 3.6.1) could reinforce this effect and create an attractive environment while improving the perception of pedestrian safety.
+Coupled with the removal and replacement of redundant and dated street furniture and an assessment of opportunities for additional tree planting and incorporation of sustainable drainage and permeable paving,.
+To help facilitate market traders and events it is proposed the above that measures should place after take the installation of electricity access These points. interventions aim to ensure that the core of the town centre remains invitina and vibrant.